Hard-normal Example-aware Template Mutual Matching for Industrial Anomaly Detection

 \subsection{Pixel-level Template Selection}

-For each query, \textit{HETMM} aims to identify its category by measuring the distance between itself and the template set $\mathcal{T}$.
+For each query, \ti{ATMM} aims to identify its category by measuring the distance between itself and the template set.
 Hence, an ideal template set is supposed to represent the distribution of all the normal samples.
-However, since industrial images have considerable redundant features, the ideal template set should consist of vast images, leading to considerable computational costs in template matching.
-Therefore, to meet the speed-accuracy demand for industrial production, we can construct a tiny set $\mathcal{T}^{K}$ to represent the distribution of the original template set $\mathcal{T^{*}}$ by selecting $K$ prototypes from $N$ ones ($K\le N$).
+However, since industrial images have considerable redundant features, the ideal template set should consist of vast images, leading to considerable memory and computational costs.
+Let $\mathcal{T}^{(j)*}$ denote the $j$-th layer features from the original template set, to meet the speed-accuracy demands for industrial production, an ideal solution is to streamline $\mathcal{T}^{(j)*}$ into a tiny one $\mathcal{T}^{(j)K}$ by selecting $K$ prototypes from the $N$ ones ($K\le N$).

-To streamline the original template set $\mathcal{T^{*}}$ into a tiny set $\mathcal{T}^{K}$, two frequently-used manners of selecting $K$ prototypes are random policy and $K$-Means \cite{kmeans}.
-Random policy means randomly selecting a fraction of data from $\mathcal{T^{*}}$.
-Despite computational cost decrease, its representation capability is neither satisfactory nor stable.
-In practical tasks, the clustering centroids of $K$-Meansare are often used for distribution representation.
-Figure \ref{fig:PTD} \textbf{(a)} and \textbf{(b)} visualize the multi-prototype representation results of random selection and $K$-Means, respectively.
-As expected, the distribution of random selection is rambling.
-By contrast, the prototypes selected by $K$-Means obtain an acceptable representation performance, which covers most easy-nominal examples.
-However, the hard-nominal examples receive little consideration from $K$-Means.
-Consequently, the tiny set compressed by $K$-Means cannot persist the original boundaries, and thus hard-nominal queries tend to be error-detected as anomalies, leading to false positives.
+There are two frequently-used prototype selection manners: the random policy and $K$-Means \cite{kmeans}.
+Random policy aims to randomly select a fraction of data from $\mathcal{\mathcal{T}^{*}}$.
+While it can reduce computational costs, its representation capability is neither satisfactory nor stable.
+In practical tasks, the cluster centres of $K$-Means are often used for distribution representation. \cref{fig:PTD} \tb{(a)} and \tb{(b)} visualize the multi-prototype representation results of random policy and the cluster centres of $K$-Means, respectively.
+As expected, the distribution of random policy is rambling.
+By contrast, the prototypes selected by $K$-Means obtain an acceptable representation performance.
+While $K$-Means can cover most of the easy-normal examples, the coverage of the hard-normal ones is likely to be overlooked.
+Consequently, the tiny sets obtained by cluster centers struggle to preserve the original decision boundary, which tends to misclassify the hard-normal queries as anomalies, resulting in many false alarms.